A trekking canoe with lots of loading capacity

 Ideal for long self-supporting trips

 Due to these characteristics, this trekking canoe is very suitable for experienced paddlers.
-A true ocean canoe that, thanks to the moderate rocker, is surprisingly maneuvrable.
+A true big water canoe that, thanks to the moderate rocker, is surprisingly maneuvrable.
 The Passamaquoddy is a very fast canoe that does not lose its pace even with a large load.
 A canoe that is ideal for long self-supporting tours but also to relax for an hour on a lake, solo.

 A fast ocean canoe